Updated as of August 9, 2019

 When you submit these documents, the embassy personnel expects them to be well-organized.
 So what I did was I brought paper clips, correction tape, and a folder where I put every document into.
 Once confirmed that the documents are complete, the personnel will hand you over a pick up slip containing information as to when you should go back to pay for and claim your visa.
 Don’t lose it.
 You’ll pay for your documents on the day you pick them up.
 There is no express service for Z visa.
 In my case, I submitted all requirements on December 17 and I got my Z visa on the 20th.

-Update as of June 26, 2019.
-The Chinese embassy requires you to submit additional requirements for Z Visa:
+Update as of August 9, 2019.
+The Chinese embassy requires you to submit the following additional requirements for Z Visa:

-- A photocopy of your TOR and Diploma
+- A photocopy of your CAV: TOR and Diploma

 Got My Z Visa In 4 Working Days